brochhagen/trees/README.md

 Normalized distance: 0.48214285714285715
 ```

 *Normalized distance* is the raw edit distance between the two trees divided by the number of nodes of the true tree.
-Intuitively, the more nodes the true tree has the higher is the likelihood that the user-generated tree will deviate from it.
+Intuitively, the more nodes the true tree has, the higher is the likelihood that the user-generated tree will deviate from it.
 This is a simple (too simplistic maybe?) way to compare distances across differently sized trees.

 ### Spelling alternatives
 The current implementation collects spelling alternatives for part of speech tags in a dictionary named *dict_of_spelling_alternatives* in `evaluate.py`.
 For instance, we don't want a node labeled *det* to be evaluated as being different from *DET*; *Determiner*, or *Det*.
-Prior to evaluation, every label is lowercased but for more "involved" differences, spelling alternatives need to be added to the dictionary.
+Prior to evaluation, every label is lowercased but for more "involved" differences, spelling alternatives need to be manually added to the dictionary.

 ### TO DO / Issues